 No two cases are the same, so a good evaluation is necessary to develop an appropriate plan to treat back pain.

 Low back pain is one of the most common conditions that people seek acupuncture treatment for.
 It can present in many different ways.
 Click here to see more about acupuncture for low back pain.

 See if acupuncture can help your back pain

 Acupuncture for Bursitis

 A bursa is a tiny, slippery sac of fluid that provides a cushion and reduces friction between tissues like bone, muscle, tendons, and skin.
 They are found in many joints - between different tendons and between tendon and bone.

 These bursae (the plural of bursa) can become inflamed and cause a lot of pain!
 When the bursa is inflamed it causes "bursitis" of that joint.
 The bursa, whose purpose is to make things glide easily, when inflamed, will take up more room and press into other structures creating more inflammation and pain.
 (It can also lead to further joint damage).

 A typical test for bursitis is if the joint pain gets worse with compression.
 For example, shoulder joint pain that gets worse when you squeeze the shoulder, or worse first thing in the morning when you wake up because you've slept on that side.

-Acupuncture helps bursitis by reducing the pain, reducing the inflammation, and relieving mechanical pressure on the bursa through targeted release of muscles and/or activation of muscles that haven't been firing correctly.
+Acupuncture and Acupuncture Point Injection Therapy (PIT) help bursitis by reducing the pain, reducing the inflammation, and relieving mechanical pressure on the bursa through targeted release of muscles and/or activation of muscles that haven't been firing correctly.